LET’S GET STARTED

 This is one of my favorite tricks to find engaging topics.
-I consider them as my competitor, but on the same point, I get motivation from them as well to develop more engaging content than they do.
+I consider them as my competitor, but on the same point, I get motivation from them as well to make more engaging content than they do.

 Consider Trending Topic

 This isn’t any new advice I am putting out for you BUT it is important and we tend to neglect it while analyzing competitors.
-Dig in social platforms.
+Dig into social platforms.
 Keep an eye on the trending section like a HAWK.

 You must grab the opportunity to be among the first fewer people to cover the latest topics, upgrades, etc. This will help you to attract more readers as readers always want to read something new and unique.
 If you follow, then only this content creation guide successful.

-You can subscribe to Google to get the latest update on your email faster, or you can communicate with your social media team to keep you informed with new trendy topics for the next blog by their social media research.
+You can subscribe to Google to get the latest update on your email faster, or you can communicate with your social media team to keep you informed with new trendy topics for the next blog through their social media research.